 WAN Ports and Router LAN

 Wireless routers typically have at least one WAN and LAN port.
 WAN, which is usually labeled either “internet” or WAN, will, in all environments, connect to a cable or DSL modem which then connects to the internet.
-LAN ports, on the other hand, connect computers using Ethernet cables, allowing them to access the internet alongside other devices using Wi-Fi.

-You must also connect your router to the public internet (through the Modem) in order to send information from your home computer to anywhere outside your home.
+You must also connect your router to the public internet (through the Cable Modem) in order to send information from your home computer to anywhere outside your home.
 If your router is also a modem, it may be able to connect directly through the coax cable.

 LAN ports are labeled, so you know where and how to connect the computers in your home.
 The main role of the wireless router is two-fold: